dafo16ac/df-portfolio/README.md

 <h1 align="center"> Portfolio </h1>

 I am Davide Fogarolo.
 Graduate in Finance with a background in Philosophy.
 Due to my passion for data and data interpretation, I have been autonomously expanding my knowledge and dexterity in data science/engineering and then worked as junior data scientist.

-Here I present my *Portfolio* where I provide an overview of and respective links to my projects.
+Here is my *Portfolio* where I provide an overview of and respective links to my projects.

-Feel free to contact me on LinkedIn, at [Davide Fogarolo](https://www.linkedin.com/in/davide-fogarolo/)
+It would be my pleasure to get in contact with you on LinkedIn where we can further discuss ideas and implementation techniques.
+Feel free to reach out to me at [Davide Fogarolo](https://www.linkedin.com/in/davide-fogarolo/).

 ## Projects Overview
 | Title | Repository | Topics | Latest Update